Gaëlle Aeby is a research fellow at the Morgan Centre for Research into Everyday Lives, University of Manchester.

 María-Isabel González-Cruz is Full Professor at the University of Las Palmas de Gran Canaria, where she teaches Pragmatics.

-Michael Gratzke is Professor of German and Comparative Literature at Hull University, UK.
+Michael Gratzke is Professor of Comparative Literature at the University of Dundee, UK.

 His research revolves around depictions of (male) subjectivity in literature, film and on the Internet.
 He is particularly interested in the aesthetic representation of extreme experiences and altered states of mind.
-He has published a monograph on masochism (Liebesschmerz und Textlust, 2000) and one on heroic self-sacrifice (Blut und Feuer, 2011).
-He is currently working on representations of romantic love in German-, Finnish- and English-language narrative fiction since the turn of the century.
+He has written a monograph on masochism (Liebesschmerz und Textlust, 2000) and one on heroic self-sacrifice (Blut und Feuer, 2011).
+He has published on representations of romantic love in recent German-, Finnish- and English-language narrative fiction, and is the author of Love is what people say it is: Performativity and Narrativity in Critical Love Studies.

 Renata Grossi a lecturer in law at the University of Technology in Sidney, Australia. [read more]Renata Grossi is an interdisciplinary legal scholar with an interest in the area of law and love.
 In 2011 she was awarded her PhD which was entitled ‘The (in)visibility of romantic love in the legal discourse of modern Australian marriage’ now published as Looking for love in the legal discourse of marriage (2014 ANU Press).